Top 7 HVAC tips for pet owners

 The following sponsored content is provided by Davis Services, Inc.

 Having furry members of the family means having pet hair and dander throughout your home.
-If you have pets like my family or if a fur baby is arriving for Christmas, you should be more mindful of ways to keep your home’s HVAC system working efficiently.
+If you have pets like my family, you should be more mindful of ways to keep your home’s HVAC system working efficiently.
 Here are our Top 7 tips:

 Groom your pets regularly

 Regular grooming will reduce shedding, which is great news for your AC air filters.
 Pet hair can rapidly cover the surface of your filters and clog air ducts.

 In addition to the large amounts of hair that dogs and cats shed throughout your home, you also should be concerned about pet dander.
 Filters clogged with hair, dust and dander block airflow and keep your HVAC system from peak performance.
 Our rule of thumb is to change your air filter every time you pay your power bill.

 Pet hair and dander can easily clog your home’s air vents, too.
 When you vacuum, remember to switch to hose mode to remove the hair and dust on and around air vents.

 Check for exposed dangers

 Curious dogs and cats can always find something to chew.
 Keep your pets and your HVAC system safe by enclosing any exposed wires or elements.

 An air purifier operating in your home can ease some of the workload on your air filters by removing pet dander from the air before it reaches filters.
 An air purifier also can help reduce airborne allergens.